-Prevention and Treatment of HIV Among People Living With Substance Use and/or Mental Disorders.
-This publication of the HHS Substance Abuse and Mental Health Services Administration reviews interventions for people at risk for or with HIV who have substance use and mental disorders.
-Interventions are in alignment with the goals of EHE.
+Prevention and Treatment of HIV Among People With Substance Use and/or Mental Disorders.
+This publication of the HHS Substance Abuse and Mental Health Services Administration reviews interventions aligned with the EHE goals for people at risk for or with HIV who have substance use and mental disorders.